 Haichen is survived by his wife, Defen Huang, two children Yang Liu the elder daughter and Jingyu Liu the younger son, four grandchildren Aphia Liu and Jane Liu in Vancouver, Canada, Joy Zhong and Kate Zhong in Boston, MA, as well as his daughter-in law Shuaiying Huang, and his son-in law Yingmu Zhong.
 He is also survived by all his family, friends, and classmates in Waltham, MA, the rest of America, and the entirety of China.

 Family and friends will gather to honor and remember Haichen for a period of visitation on Saturday, July 16, 2022, from 2:00 p.m. until 4:00 p.m. in the Badger Funeral Home, 347 King Street, Littleton.
-A memorial service will be held for Haichen on a later date to be announced, at Boston Metro West Bible Church, 511 Newtown Road, Littleton.
+A memorial service will be held for Haichen on Saturday September 24, 2022 at 9:00 a.m.
+EST, at Boston Metro West Bible Church, 511 Newtown Road, Littleton.
 Interment of ashes at Acton Woodland Cemetery will be private.